 I simply go along the flower bed edge with a half moon edger and slice off the very least I feel I need to.
 Just enough to create a sharp edge once again.

 Slicing the edges is like cutting into a cake.
 It isn’t difficult, because your edge is already there.
-But it’s worthwhile because this will make ALL the difference in the world, since it adds depth once again.
+However the fresh cut makes all the difference in the world, since it adds depth once again.

-If you cut after a rainfall, your soil may be softer to work with.
+Try cutting after a rainfall so your soil is softer to work with.

 2. After slicing the edges, tap soil off turf chunks.

 3. Trim grass by clipping the grass edges horizontally and vertically.
 NOT on an angle.